hal/model-graph/README.md

     Parent resources have a `CHILD_OF` relationship with their children.
 This makes traversing through the model tree very convenient.

 1. Attribute

     The attribute node holds most of the attribute's metadata such as type, required, nillable or storage.

+1. Operation

+    The operation node holds information about an operation.
+Global operations are stored only once (except the `add` operation).
+Use the flag `global` to distinguish between global and resource dependent operations.

+1. Parameter

+    The parameter node holds information about the request properties and has similar properties as the `attribute` node.

 1. Capability

     The capability node holds just the name of the capability.

-Operations are not yet part of the graph, but could easily be added.
 See the Neo4j browser for the complete list of nodes, relations and properties.

 ## Get Started